 Disney Discovery Island

 Located in the middle of Bay Lake in the Magic Kingdom park area was Discovery Island.
 This area was primarily a bird sanctuary and was offered as a separately ticketed site.
-Here you could see alligators, rabbits, deer, flamingos, swans, and many species of birds.
+Here you could see alligators, rabbits, deer, flamingos, swans, and many species of exotic birds.

 With the addition of Disney’s Animal Kingdom, the company closed this site in 1999 and relocated some of the animals to the new theme park.
 However, it’s another site that has remained abandoned and has always intrigued local explorers.

 Disney’s Discovery Island was an 11.5-acre island in Bay Lake, Florida, located within Walt Disney World Resort, that operated as a wildlife attraction from 1974 until its closure in 1999.
 The island, once home to a variety of exotic animals and botanical gardens, is now an abandoned park and off-limits to the public, surrounded by myths and urban legends about its past and current state.

 The two water parks still open today are Typhoon Lagoon and Blizzard Beach.